 From Statistics, it can be seen that organizations are most vulnerable if they haven’t implemented DMARC solutions for their email domains.
 Thus, DMARC provides additional security to email servers along with SPF and DKIM.

 Though the concept of DMARC is well and clear from the blog, the concerns for organizations still persist regarding how to implement and configure DMARC rightly.
 This is where TDMARC helps.
-KDMARC is designed and developed to help organizations in deploying and configuring DMARC, DKIM, and SPF rightly.
+TDMARC is designed and developed to help organizations in deploying and configuring DMARC, DKIM, and SPF rightly.

 TDMARC is a SaaS-based email authentication tool that helps organizations secure their outbound email flow and prevent the misuse of their email domain.

-Not only this, KDMARC ensures that:
+Not only this, TDMARC ensures that: